 Here’s Singapore’s post for new homeschool families on their programs.

-There are 4 versions of Singapore math available which makes this curriculum SO confusing before you buy.
-And now, they are coming out with a 5th summer of 2021.
-So confusing.
+There are now 5 versions of Singapore math available which makes this curriculum SO confusing before you buy.
 That’s my first large complaint.

 Here are the versions available: